 Fly into Podgorica – Kick off your trip in Montenegro, see some of the amazing sights there and then hop the border, picking up a car in Shkoder.

 Getting Around Albania

 Get a car.
 Whilst there are day trips, and buses are an option, there have been some seriously worrying and fatal reports of buses in Albania.
 Whilst the situation is improving, I stick by my original statement.
-Road tripping the Balkans was amazing and to see so many places that are lesser discovered, I highly recommend it.
+Road-tripping the Balkans was amazing, and to see so many places that are lesser discovered, I highly recommend it.
 There was also a surprising amount of Hitchhikers here, so *blah blah warning on the dangers of it* that could be an option.
 Still, there are plenty of other options for getting around Albania if you’d prefer to use public transport.

 Where To Stay in Albania

 I stayed in plenty of small local guesthouses and Air BnB which seems a good call I’d highly recommend having a night in Guesthouse Kris in Berat so you can sleep in the castle and also stay in the lodge on Lake Komani (even if it’s just for the homemade goodies!).